The Nusic Academy is supported by PRS Foundation, as part of their ‘Talent Development Partner’ network.

 – ‘Don’t Be Boring – A Musicians Guide to Branding’ – Whilst it may feel odd at the start of your career, building a clear brand identity is essential to building a fanbase.
 This article shares some interesting insights on how to do just that.

-– A two min video with thought-provoking insights from the Thirty Second to Mars frontman on record label deals, certainly old skool ones, HERE .
+– A two min video with thought-provoking insights from the Thirty Second to Mars frontman on record label deals, certainly old skool one.
 This clip is from the 2012 documentary ‘Artifact’ that Leto filmed about his struggles with the music industry.

-– Ed Sheeran on the importance of practice, both with gigs and writing, via a theory called the 10 000 Hour rule, vid is here.
-Here is a vid of Malcolm Gladwell who codified the 10 000 theory talking about it in the context of the ten years it took Fleetwood Mac to be successful.
+– Here is a vid of Malcolm Gladwell who codified the 10 000 theory, talking about it in the context of the ten years it took Fleetwood Mac to be successful.